anna099/hegel/observing-self/3-phrenology.md

-up her short-lived career in psychology and turns to the more visible aspect of human existence: the 'distinctive determinateness' of individuality, the 'rigidly fixed being' of an individual's actuality: that is, the **body**.[^16] This move seems plausible: it seems intuitive that the body is an actuality closer to an individual's 'inner life' than the actualities of spirit explored above.
+up her short-lived career in psychology and turns to the more visible aspect of human existence: the 'distinctive determinateness' of individuality, the 'rigidly fixed being' of an individual's actuality: that is, the **body**.[^16] This move seems plausible: it seems intuitive that the body is closer to an individual's 'inner life' than the aforementioned actualities of spirit are.
+Moreover, while logic studied only the *purely universal* elements of human consciousness (that is, the laws of thinking), and psychology studied the *particular* shape of the human in its environment, physiognomy and phrenology take a slightly more sophisticated route by understanding the individual *as an individual*; that is, as an incorporation of both previous logical moments, universal and particular: the individual that the observer now examines is the result of an *outer* expression of an *inner* essence.

 In ancient times, Plato had supposed that the human body was designed by the gods to house the soul, and that every basic function of the body could be traced back to this purpose.[^17] In Hegel's own era, scientists like Johann Kaspar Lavater revived the discipline of 'physiognomy', claiming that one could discern somebody's character and personality based on an observation of their